iampatrickreynolds/Iowa-Liquor-Data/README.md

 * Massive redundancy due to wide format, really three tables
 * Inconsistent header names (units for example)
 * Unecessary $ symbols
-* Address / location entries are a mess: longitude and latitude should be their own columns
+* Address / location entries are a mess: longitude and latitude should be their own columns, carriage returns with csv cells unnecessarily

-Grade: B
+Grade: B-

 **Visualization Ideas**